 Role of Advocates in the Student Conduct Process

-- Every student bringing charges or student charged with violating University regulations has a right to counsel by:
+- Every student bringing charges or student charged with violating University regulations has a right to an advocate by:

 - A member of the University community which may be a student, staff member or faculty member.

-- A private attorney whose expenses will be borne by the student.
+- A private attorney, unrelated to the student, whose expenses will be borne by the student.

-- Any student having counsel is obliged to notify the Office of the Associate Dean of Students Office or their case officer at their preliminary briefing of the name, address and telephone number of counsel.
+- Any student having an advocate is obliged to notify the Office of the Associate Dean of Students Office or their case officer at their preliminary briefing of the name, address and telephone number of counsel.

 - All information, including the description of charges, names of witnesses, substance of testimony and other types of evidence, which may be used, will be supplied to the student at the time of the preliminary briefing.
 Counsel will have access to this information through the student client.

-- During the preliminary briefing, counsel may interact with the hearing officer on behalf of his/her student client.
+- During the preliminary briefing, the advocate may interact with the hearing officer during the meeting.

-- Once the hearing has begun, the obligation to present the student case (accuser or accused) rests solely with the student.
-Counsels for either party will have no interactive role with the hearing officer or hearing board.
-Counsel will be granted adequate opportunities during the hearing to privately advise and confer with his/her student client.
-The student may petition the hearing officer or hearing board for an exception when corresponding criminal charges are pending.
+- Once the hearing has begun, the obligation to present the student case (respondent or complainant, if a student) rests solely with the student.
+Advocates for either party will have no interactive role with the hearing officer or hearing board.
+An advocate will be granted adequate opportunities during the hearing to privately advise and confer with his/her student.

-- If the counsel is not a student, the student client will be considered as host while counsel is on campus.
-Any disruptive or disorderly behavior on the part of the counsel may result in charges being filed against the student client under the following conduct standards: Abuse of the Student Conduct Process and/or Responsibility for Actions of Guests.
+- If the advocate is not a student, the student will be considered as host while counsel is on campus.
+Any disruptive or disorderly behavior on the part of the advocate may result in charges being filed against the student under the following conduct standards: Abuse of the Student Conduct Process and/or Responsibility for Actions of Guests.